symfony-cmf/symfony-cmf-docs/contributing/bundles.rst

             ./doctrine-phpcr
                 ./Blog.phpcr.xml

-See the `Mapping Model Classes`_ chapter of the Symfony cookbook for more information.
+See the `Mapping Model Classes`_ chapter of the Symfony Cookbook for more information.

 Configuration, Files and Formats